Self-aligning Ball Bearing

 Self-aligning Ball Bearing vs Basic Ball Bearing

 Self-aligning ball bearings are usually composed of an outer ring with a spherical raceway, a double raceway inner ring, two rows of steel balls and a cage.
 The inner ring with two rows of steel balls and the cage can swing at a certain angle along the outer ring spherical raceway.
-Compared with ordinary ball bearings, this allows self-aligning ball bearings to work normally even when the shaft is slightly misaligned with respect to the bearing housing.
+Compared with ordinary ball bearings, this allows self-aligning linear ball bearings to work normally even when the shaft is slightly misaligned with respect to the bearing housing.
 Therefore, the self aligning linear ball bearings are especially suitable for the application of misalignment caused by component structure that is difficult to ensure installation accuracy or shaft deflection, and solves the problem that ordinary ball bearings need to be accurately aligned, and can be used in many scenes that are difficult to accurately align.
 However, under the premise of not achieving precise alignment, although self-aligning ball bearings can operate normally, they cannot adapt to excessively fast working speeds.
 Therefore, compared with ordinary ball bearings, self-aligning ball bearings are usually used in occasions where the speed is not high, the requirements for noise and vibration are not high, and the installing and the un-installing are difficult.